NeedSuqqort/NeedSuqqort/README.md

 A student who is currently studying computer science.

-A noob programmer who cannot program cuz I have almost zero knowledge of any field.
+A noob programmer who cannot program or make anything.

 <!---